Suharto: Illness and death

-Legacy and political rehabilitation
+Political rehabilitation

 Starting in the early 2010s, the Javanese language slogan Piye kabare, penak jamanku to? (lit.
 'How are you doing?
 It was better in my time, right?') featuring pictures of Suharto was heavily distributed around Indonesia in many forms, such as stickers, t-shirts and on the internet.
 The slogan can also be found on political campaign billboards and affixed to public transportation, such as minibuses as well as trucks and pedicabs.

 Surveys of Indonesians done in 2011 and 2018 have found Suharto to be the most successful in carrying out his duties as president.

-On 25 September 2024, in one of its last acts for the 2019–2024 period, the People's Consultative Assembly repealed Clause 4 of MPR Resolution No. XI/MPR/1998, which had accused Suharto and his cronies of acts of corruption, collusion, and nepotism (Clause 4 specifically named Suharto).
+On 25 September 2024, in one of its last acts for the 2019–2024 period, the People's Consultative Assembly repealed Clause 4 of MPR Resolution No. XI/MPR/1998, which had accused Suharto and his cronies of acts of corruption, collusion, and nepotism and specifically named him.
 The stated reason for this was because Suharto was never put on trial for these accusations before his death in 2008.
 This move has reignited debate as to whether Suharto should be awarded the National Hero status.

-On 10 November 2025, Suharto was named as a National Hero, along with nine other names in a ceremony presided by Prabowo Subianto, the president of Indonesia since 2024 and Suharto's former son-in-law.
-In response, around 100 people gathered in Jakarta and more than 16,000 people signed an online petition to protest against the nomination.
+On 10 November 2025, Suharto was named as a National Hero, along with nine other names—including fellow former president Abdurrahman Wahid—in a ceremony presided by President Prabowo Subianto, Suharto's former son-in-law.
+In response to this, around 100 people gathered in Jakarta and more than 16,000 people signed an online petition to protest against the nomination.